coffee-15/coffee-15.github.io/_posts/2025-01-07-projectMDPC.md

 Looping lo-fi beats accompany players as they peruse a library of candy-coloured, kawaii-inspired assets for their PC creations.
 Designed as a pleasant invitation to anyone wanting to build by relying on simple game controls, basic progression through object customisation and placement mechanics, and no requirement for prior technical knowledge.

-The game seeks to bridge gaps between traditional masculine hobbies and feminine design to encourage a more diverse community of practice in the cultural ecosystems of PC building.
+The game seeks to bridge gaps between traditional masculine hobbies and feminine design by providing an accessible play space free from financial and gendered barriers in the hopes of encouraging a more diverse community of practice in the cultural ecosystems of PC building.

 ## A cosy game installation